Bella Smith: Style of play

 Smith is originally a rebounding defender, but also has the ability to play up forward as Collingwood used her in the beginning of the 2021 AFL Women's season.
-She has strong hands and kicks with her left foot.
+She has strong hands and a penetrating left foot.

 Personal life

 Smith's uncle, Darren Smith, played 302 games for Port Adelaide in the South Australian National Football League (SANFL), winning seven premierships with them and also played two seasons in the Australian Football League (AFL) with Adelaide in their first two years in the competition.
-She lives in Melbourne with her team-mate Ebony O'Dea.
-She also works as a teacher's aide at SEDA College.
+She previously lived in Melbourne with her former teammate Ebony O'Dea.
+She has also worked as a teacher's aide at SEDA College.